Differences between Node.js and the Browser

 And in the browser, we don't have all the nice APIs that Node.js provides through its modules, like the filesystem access functionality.

 Another big difference is that in Node.js you control the environment.
 Unless you are building an open source application that anyone can deploy anywhere, you know which version of Node.js you will run the application on.
 Compared to the browser environment, where you don't get the luxury to choose what browser your visitors will use, this is very convenient.

 You can use Babel to transform your code to be ES5-compatible before shipping it to the browser, but in Node.js, you won't need that.

-Another difference is that Node.js uses the CommonJS module system, while in the browser we are starting to see the ES Modules standard being implemented.
+Another difference is that Node.js supports both the CommonJS and ES module systems (since Node.js v12), while in the browser we are starting to see the ES Modules standard being implemented.

-In practice, this means that for the time being you use
+In practice, this means that you can use both

 import in the browser.